jas0ndiamond/nssk-data/src/cosmo/README.md

 1. Create a database config file from the template in nssk-data/conf for the database that will house the imported data.
 2. Acquire the data dump from the CoSMo website
-3. Set the list of sensors in `FILE`
+3. Set the list of sensors in `cosmo-import.py`

 ---
 ## Run